bensutherland/simple_pop_stats/README.md

 `relatedness_plot(file = "03_results/kinship_analysis_<date>.Rdata", same_pops = TRUE, plot_by = "names")`
 ...where you can use either "names" or "codes" if using only same-on-same.
 ...and if you set `same_pops` to FALSE, you will get all pops pairwise comparisons. (but can't use names)

+## 09.2 Population marker HWE evaluation summary
+To run a test of whether markers are following Hardy-Weinberg proportions, use the following function to find the number and percentage of markers per population that deviate from H-W proportions:
+`hwe_eval(data = <obj>, alpha = 0.01)`
+...to produce 'HWE_result_alpha_0.01.txt'

 ## 10. Compare geographic and genetic distance
 If you have GPS coordinates in the stock code file, you can automatically calculate the distance between all pairs of locations using the following script: